 From signature to the first order

 JRG is no stranger to third-party delivery.
-They began working with Uber Eats to expand the reach of their traditional restaurants with pick-up and delivery in 2017.
+They began working with Uber Eats to expand the reach of their traditional restaurants with pickup and delivery in 2017.
 While they began exploring the role of virtual kitchens prior to the 2020 pandemic, the lockdowns across Canada supercharged their growth in this area, driving 200% growth in online sales and leading them to form a virtual restaurant group called Meal Ticket Brands.

 Virtual kitchen strategy based on consumer demand

 With the help of their Uber Eats account manager, Meal Ticket Brands and JRG were able to identify gaps between consumer demand and delivery supply in key Canadian markets, leading to opportunities for new virtual restaurant concepts.
-After launching virtual brands within ghost kitchens provided by JRG bricks & mortar locations, Meal Ticket began outreach to restaurants with the goal of supporting other local businesses in the same way, utilising excess capacity in well-established kitchens.
+After launching virtual brands within ghost kitchens provided by JRG bricks & mortar locations, Meal Ticket began outreach to restaurants with the goal of supporting other local businesses in the same way, utilizing excess capacity in well-established kitchens.

 —Jason Apple, Director of Growth & Brand Development

 Hospitality at your fingertips